-Germination is the transition from seed to seedling, and occurs in response to a series of environmental cues including temperature, moisture, light and chemical signals (Bewley et al 2013).
+Germination occurs in response to a series of environmental cues including temperature, moisture, light and chemical signals (Bewley et al 2013).
 For each of these cues there is an optimal value at which the rate of germination is maximal.
 Below and above this optimum, the rate progressively decreases until the cue reaches base and ceiling thresholds beyond which germination stops.
 Thus, the rate of germination as a function of temperature can be described in non-dormant seeds as an accumulation of degrees-day above or below these thresholds (Garcia-Huidobro et al 1982).
 When a certain amount of degrees-day has been accumulated, the seed germinates.
 Every seed will require its own amount, but since experiments need to be done with a seed population, thermal time is expressed as the degrees-day needed to produce germination in a percentage of this population, usually the 50 %.
-Measuring the germination cue in degrees-day, i.e. in thermal time, has the advantage of integrating time and temperature (Romo and Eddelman 1995).
+(Romo and Eddelman 1995).
 Therefore, the thermal control of germination can be described in a mechanistic way using a handful of seed traits: the three cardinal temperatures, sub-optimal (base temperature Tb), optimal (To) and supra-optimal (ceiling temperature Tc); and the thermal time.
 Thermal time traits have two powerful applications.
-First, parameters calculated in a restricted set of experimental treatments can give good estimations of germination in more complex thermal environments (Hardegree et al 1999).
+First, parameters calculated in a restricted set of experimental treatments can give good estimations of germination in more complex thermal environments such as climate change scenarios (Hardegree et al 1999).
 Second, thermal time parameters can be compared in a standard way across seed individuals, populations and species (Trudgill et al 2000).
-As such, thermal time models provide the broadest base to conduct comparative studies of germination (Dürr et al 2015).
+As such, thermal time models provide the broadest base to conduct comparative germination studies (Dürr et al 2015).

-Here, we present a novel method to calculate the thermal time and the germination cardinal temperatures using segmented regression in the open-source software ‘R statistical computing language and platform’ (R Core Development Team (n.d.)) .
+Here, we present a standardized method to calculate germination cardinal temperatures and thermal time using segmented regression in the open-source software ‘R statistical computing language and platform’ (R Core Development Team (n.d.)) .
 This method has three advantages over methods currently in use: 1.
-The method systematically identifies the breaking point in the data (i.e. the separation between the sub-optimal and supra-optimal germination temperature ranges), rather than the user estimating breaking points visually and on a case-by-case basis, which can lead to personal bias; 2.
-The analysis is computed in seconds, in contrast to the hours or days it may take using alternative methods; and 3.
-The method does not require the purchase of commercial statistical software.
-We test the method calculating cardinal temperatures in two mock species; one in which the three cardinal temperatures can be identified, and one in which experimental results did not lead to the successful identification of all the cardinal temperatures.
-We present here the format in which the data should be arranged (Supplementary Information 1) the script to analyse the data (Supplementary Information 2), and basic instructions for users new to R (Supplementary Information 3) so that out method can be completely transparent and rigorously reproducible by all researchers (Rocchini and Neteler 2012).
+It identifies systematically the breaking point in the data (i.e. the separation between the sub-optimal and supra-optimal germination temperature ranges), rather than the user estimating breaking points visually and on a case-by-case basis, which can lead to personal bias; 2.
+It is computed in seconds, in contrast to the hours or days it may take using alternative methods; and 3.
+It does not require the purchase of commercial statistical software.
+We test the method calculating cardinal temperatures in two examples; one in which the three cardinal temperatures can be identified, and one in which experimental results did not lead to the successful identification of all the cardinal temperatures.
+We present here the format in which the data should be arranged (Supplementary Information 1) the script to analyse the data (Supplementary Information 2), and basic instructions for users new to R (Supplementary Information 3); so that out method can be completely transparent and rigorously reproducible by all researchers (Rocchini and Neteler 2012).

 Description of the method